Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/design-digital-skills/configure-digital-forms.md

 In this document, we will explore a scenario in a Travel Planning assistant, through which a user can book a flight.
 We will see how Digital Forms can be used to gather all the required information from the user, then make the booking based on that information.

-For details on what Digital Forms are and how they are implemented in the Kore.ai XO Platform, click <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/digital-forms/" target="_blank">here</a>.
+For details on what Digital Forms are and how they are implemented in the XO Platform, click <a href="https://developer.kore.ai/docs/bots/bot-builder-tool/digital-forms/" target="_blank">here</a>.

 ## Problem Statement